eugeniogz/eugeniogz.github.io/Poemas/a-busca.md

 Routine clouds
 the dark days.
-under the shrouds,
+Under the shrouds,
 the truth sleeps.

 In the darkness of night,
 billions of stars shine.
-The minds work bright,
+Minds work bright,
 but the search is yours.

 (25/08/25)